15 Ideas for Shipping Container Homes

 As with any home, you should create outdoor living spaces that feel as comfortable as the interior does.
 Place couches, low tables, a rug, and lighting.
 Don’t forget to decorate the outside of your containers.
 You could paint a large mural or cover the metal with wood or stonework.

 7. Unveiling the Elegance of Sloped Roof Container Homes

 A sloped roof adds personality and interest to an otherwise very boxy home.
 It also serves two practical purposes.
 It prevents water and debris from gathering on the flat top of your container.
 It also allows you to position your home and roof to make the most of solar panels or skylights.

 Container houses aren’t just for the wealthy or environmentally conscious.
 Many commercial builders are creating multi-family homes out of them.
-Often referred to as a container city, these communities will use many containers to create either an apartment-style building or independent cottages.
+Often referred to as container cities, these communities will use many containers to create either apartment-style buildings or independent cottages.
 Each resident has their own independent housing made of one or two containers.

 Some of these communities are more urban and upscale.
 The containers will feature high ceilings, upscale materials, and plenty of large picture windows.
 Other communities address the affordable housing shortage.
 These single containers look like a standard suburban neighborhood.
 Each container has its own front porch.

 If you decide to build a home to house more than your immediate family, then plan to use a lot of containers.
 At the bare minimum, you could create a three-bedroom home out of three containers.
 But keep in mind, the entire size of the home would be about 500 square feet.
 So to have a 1,000-square-foot home, you’re going to need about six containers.